goweiting/carneades-ext/system/README.md

 ```

-## Proof Standards
+## Proof standards
 The proof standards increases in strength.
 The weakest being `scintilla`, and the strongest being `dialetical validity`.
 The strength of a standard is use to the number of constraints it uses to determine if an argument is applicable.

 1. `Scintilla` of evidence
-> For a proposition p to satisfy the scintilla of evidence there should be at least one applicable argument pro p in CAES
+> For a proposition *p* to satisfy the scintilla of evidence there should be at least one applicable argument pro *p* in CAES

 2. `Preponderance` of the evidence
 > For a proposition p to satisfy preponderance, it must satisfy scintilla and the maximum weight of the applicable arguments prop p is greater than the maximum weight of the applicable arguments con p.